Gladstone Park’s Road Rebellions!

 Curbed and bricked pedestrian refuge island in a treed median providing a safe place for people to stop in the middle of the road when using the new crosswalks.
 This refuge island, with steel bumped plates to make wheelchair users and those with low vision aware of their location, is opposite AutoZone Auto Parts, 5374 N. Milwaukee.
 Photo by Mina.

-In any case, they installed 14 six-foot by 10- to 12-foot beds containing soil on either side of N. Milwaukee between W. Foster and W. Devon where the eight crosswalks begin and end.
-Nine of the beds are contiguously curbed and physically separated from the sidewalks by about a foot to form a runoff channel…at least when it isn’t clogged with debris.
+When the city finished its “Complete Streets” renovation on N. Milwaukee between W. Foster and W. Devon in Gladstone Park, they left 14 six-foot by 10- to 12-foot soil-filled planting beds (the bumpouts) on the sides of the road where the eight new pedestrian crosswalks begin and end.
+Nine of the beds are contiguously curbed but physically separated from the sidewalks by about a foot, forming a runoff channel between them that gets clogged with debris.
 Five others have open ends with the drainage channels running through their middles, eroding out soil.
-While both types were initially planted with hardy ornamental grasses and tough flowers geared to survive harsh roadside conditions, the soil-over-gravel medium in the beds, combined with the lack of any practical way to water them, made survival of any vegetation difficult.
-(The bumpouts between W. Foster and the Kennedy Expressway were not evaluated for this initial study.)
+While both types were initially planted with hardy ornamental grasses and tough native flowers geared to survive harsh roadside conditions, the soil-over-gravel medium in the beds, combined with the lack of any practical way to water them, made survival of any vegetation difficult.
+(The bumpouts further south of Gladstone Park between W. Foster and the Kennedy Expressway have similar issues, but are not discussed here because they are out of the community.)

-Additionally complicating the situation was the fact that the top layer of soil from the curbed beds is continually blowing off due to wind from traveling cars.
+Additionally complicating the situation is the fact that the top layer of soil from the curbed beds continually blows off due to wind from traveling cars.
 More soil washes out from the drains of the open beds.
-When more tender plants died, dandelions, tall invasive reeds are other noxious weeds took over, serving only to trap the endemic trash that blows down the highway.
-Garbage and dirt builds up in places around the bumpouts that street cleaners cannot reach.
+Salt gets thrown into them during winter snow plowing.
+When the initial plantings started dying, dandelions, tall invasive reeds and other noxious weeds more resistant to harsh conditions invaded, serving only to trap more of the endemic trash that blows down the highway.
+Garbage, leaves and dirt continually builds up in pavement around the planting beds that street cleaners cannot reach.
 Without regular upkeep–something the city has not supplied–the bumpouts are viewed by most as wholly unattractive and detrimental to the overall appearance of business corridor.

-Gladstonians are still trying to grapple with all the road changes.
-In fact, the reason Gladstone Park Neighborhood Association formed in the first place was because the “Complete Streets” fallout made residents aware they needed to have a united, more formal voice, according to President Joe DiCiaula.
+Gladstonians are still trying to grapple with the N. Milwaukee renovations.
+In fact, the reason Gladstone Park Neighborhood Association formed in the first place was because the “Complete Streets” fallout made residents aware they needed to have a united, more formal voice about what was happening in their community, according to President Joe DiCiaula.
 The group is still hoping there is some way to improve the problematic curbside bumpout beds so they do not remain as littered, weedy, dangerous eyesores.
-It is unknown whether CDOT’s new Vision Zero initiative, announced February 25, 2014 as an adjunct program with supplemental measures to reduce dangerous speeding and crashes, will present more obstacles to getting these crosswalk problems resolved.

 After photographing and documenting all the problems Gladstone Park was having with the ill-maintained bumpouts in the summer of 2021, representatives from the GP Neighborhood Association took Alderman Jim Gardiner (45th) on a walking tour to see them for himself.
-Convinced, he submitted a request to Chicago’s DOT for an evaluation of the 14 planting bed bumpouts north of W. Foster under the department’s own “Complete Streets” reassessment guidelines.
-(There are a few more bumpouts just south of W. Foster that will be presumably be included in the analysis.)
+He submitted a request to Chicago’s DOT for an evaluation of the 14 planting bed bumpouts north of W. Foster under the department’s own “Complete Streets” reassessment guidelines.

-On March 3, 2022 Gardiner told GPNA President Joe DiCiaula that CDOT officials saw no reason to evaluate the planting bed bumpouts installed seven years earlier, according to a DiCiaula email.
-The one concrete piece of information the Department gave him was that it would cost $250,000 to remove the “islands” at 5350-5400 N. Milwaukee, presumably referring to one of the worst sets, the three planting bed bumpouts on both sides of the SW Parkside Avenue crossing.
+On March 3, 2022 GPNA President Joe DiCiaula wrote in an email that that CDOT officials had told Gardiner they had seen no justification for evaluating the planting bed bumpouts installed seven years earlier.
+The reason the Department gave him for its denial was the estimated high cost ($250,000) to remove the “islands” at 5350-5400 N. Milwaukee, presumably referring to the three planting bed bumpouts on both sides of the SW Parkside Avenue crossing.
 Nothing was said about the remaining 11 bumpout planting beds at the other seven crosswalk locations.

-Is it possible the neighborhood isn’t done with its road rebellion quite yet?
+Is it possible the neighborhood isn’t done with its road rebellions quite yet?